What it tells you

 - Select publisher (NOTE: there are only JR5 reports available for certain publishers, see Participants for details.

-- Select date range by month and year (data available from 2015-date)
+- Select date range by month and year

 - Click Generate

 The JR5 report may contain multiple lines for each title as the report specifically counts accesses of that title depending on the year of publication.
 So you may see entries for many different individual years or time periods.
 Where a time period is denoted as "0000", this means the year of publication hasn't been stated in the report.
 "9999" refers to articles in press.
 You may also see entries for time periods up to 1995, or for 1995-1999, according to guidelines provided by COUNTER.